 The tools of inbound marketing

-Prospective customers need to see your approach as relevant and helpful, not as something unwelcome and intrusive.
-When you use emails to carefully nurture leads your click-through rate will soar.
+Prospective customers need to see your approach as relevant and helpful, not as unwelcome and intrusive.
+When you carefully nurture leads with inbound marketing, your click-through rate will soar.

 - connect you with your client

-- Emails with offers
+- contain offers

-- Emails that educate and improve
+- educate and improve

-- Emails that are personal and re-engage
+- are personal and engaging

 Create success with emails that connect

-Emails offers they won’t want to refuse
+Email offers they won’t want to refuse

 Use emails that educate and improve

-If you’re focusing on B2B marketing provide information and education that will benefit your contacts at work, and help them work towards a promotion or business goal.
-If they think an engagement with you will develop them, as well as benefit their business you will successfully nurture leads.
+If you’re focusing on a B2B market, provide information and education that will benefit your contacts at work.
+Help them work towards a promotion or business goal.
+If they think an engagement with you will develop them, as well as benefit their business, you will successfully nurture leads.